softwarewright/softwarewright.github.io/docs/blog/posts/jest-unit-testing/extending-jest.md

 ## Jest Expect Message

-The final package `jest-expect-message` is a simple package that allows you to add a custom message to your expectation, which can help with debugging a test failures.
+The final package `jest-expect-message` is a simple package that allows you to add a custom message to your expectations, which can help with debugging test failures.

 ### Setup

 The `jest-expect-message` is much like the other packages the only difference is that you will want to this package first in the `setupFilesAfterEnv` array.
-This is because in the implementation of the package the defintion of global `expect` function is changed.
+This is because in the implementation of the package the definition of global `expect` function is changed.
 Therefore you want the `expect` function change to happen before the other packages attempt to make modifications to the global `expect` function.

 ``` bash
 npm i -D jest-expect-message